 Ensure that all your POS data is backed up frequently on secure cloud servers or external drives.
 Data backups prevent loss due to system failures or cyberattacks.

-Best Practice 3: Maintain Data Security Protocols
+Best Practice 3: Maintain Strong Data Security

 Best Practice 4: Regularly Organize Your Data